DeckOfPandas/sandbox/nhshd20-email-2-draft.md

 Last bit on pitching:
 The [ NHSHD slack ](https://nhshd.slack.com) has a #pitches channel, which is full of interesting and interested people who can chat through an idea with you, or give you feedback (....or possibly even coax you into a more sensible plan).
 Furthermore, more than once a conversation on Slack before an NHS Hack Day revealed that two people who were thinking about similar ideas to pitch, so they joined to form supergroups...

-#What to bring with you
+# What to bring with you

 * A computer (if you have one)
 * Any cables & adapters you can conjure up -- who knows what you'll find useful
 * An idea for a pitch (optional)
 * NHS love!

-#Sponsors
+# Sponsors

 NHS Hack Day is backed by Open Health Works, a not-for-profit company limited by guarantee, which was set up in 2017 by some of the longstanding core team of volunteers who organise NHS Hack Days.
 Due to revenue we've made through taking on occasional commercial work, Open Health Works is delighted to now have its first paid member of staff: NHS Hack Day Community Manager, Becki!
 Becki helps us keep things goind for a few hours per week, but all other work we do in the community will still be covered by volunteers.

 We believe it is crucial to keep these events free to attendees, so we need help from like-minded sponsors to help us cover our costs.
 We simply would not have reached 20 successful events without their kind help.
 Our sponsors deserve a separate email -- this one is already gargantuan -- so we'll send you one in the next few days.

-#Talk to us
+# Talk to us

-We absolutely love hearing from the community (that means you, literally you!), so do say hi to us somewhere on the www:
+We love it when people say hi to us on the www (almost as much as in person):

 Twitter: [@NHSHackDay](http://twitter.com/nhshackday)